ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Zinc supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Zinc vary significantly in how well your body absorbs and uses them — and Picolinate vs Bisglycinate is one of the most commonly compared pairs.

-Picolinate and Bisglycinate share the same bioavailability tier (high (S1 — best tier)).
+Picolinate and Bisglycinate share the same absorption profile (high absorption).

 Chelated with picolinic acid to facilitate intestinal transport.
-Research shows superior uptake compared to most other zinc forms.
+Picolinate chelation may support superior uptake compared to most other zinc forms.
 The preferred choice for immune support, testosterone production, and skin health.

 Dosing Comparison